vietanhdev/llama-assistant/README.md

 ## Features

-- 🎙️ Voice recognition for hands-free interaction
+- 🎙️ Voice recognition for hands-free interaction.
-- 💬 Natural language processing with Llama 3.2
+- 💬 Natural language processing with Llama 3.2.
-- 🖼️ Image analysis capabilities (TODO)
+- 🖼️ Image analysis capabilities (TODO).
-- ⚡ Global hotkey for quick access (Cmd+Shift+Space on macOS)
+- ⚡ Global hotkey for quick access (Cmd+Shift+Space on macOS).
-- 🎨 Customizable UI with adjustable transparency
+- 🎨 Customizable UI with adjustable transparency.

 **Note:** This project is a work in progress, and new features are being added regularly.